Preranashukla/employee-profile-creator/README.md

   ### Testing
   Use Jest
   ### Description
-  Node.js Team profile generator is a console application for auto-generating a development application Team HTML page with style.
-A user of the Node.js Employee profile generatot initiates the program in the console using node index.js.
-The application will then prompt the user through a series of questions to collect information to fill in a index.html file template.
+   Team Site Generator is a console application for auto-generating a team landing webpage with basic team member contact information.
+A user of the Team Site Generator   initiates the application in the console using node index.js.
+The application will then prompt the user through a series of questions to collection information about      the team and its members which are subsequently used to create a team site landing page displaying the team information.

-The application is created with JavaScript and can be run using the Node.js runtime environment.
-The application makes use of the inquirer package for defining the user show prompts and borrowed from the email-validator package for creating a email-validation function.
+   This application is created with JavaScript and can be run using the Node.js runtime environment.
+This application was developed following an object orientated          programming (OOP) paradigm and a test driven development (TDD) methodology.on.
   ### Languages
   js,html,css,es6,node,jquery,bootstrap
   ### Contributors